Home . GPS . Download . Business . Partners . Contact . Family . AVL . Links . AsOnTV . Holidays . Snoopy . History . Yarns

 "We can't stop Global Warming. but we may delay it by a few decades, to give us time to prepare for it's effects: vast areas of the World, including as close as continental Europe, becoming arid desert; shrinking of habitable areas of the planet to much smaller parts of the planet, closer to the Poles.
 The Earth will then only be able to support a small fraction of it's present population, and there will be the need for massive migration.
 Places like the UK will remain temporate a little longer, so will be an attractive destination.
 We need all World Governments to cooperate, to prepare for this inevitability; also to agree things like reduced use of fossile fuels, to give us a few more decades to prepare."

 The above is not a quote, but how I remember what James Lovelock said in his book "The Revenge of Gaia: Why the Earth is Fighting Back and How We Can Still Save Humanity", published in February 2007.
 I read the book years ago, and have watched how World Governments have failed to grasp his main message.
-I will probably update this section soon, after checking things like if I remembered correctly what he wrote in the book.
-Also, what he and others have said since.
-Also, my opinion on what is likely to happen, if his prediction is true: the end of this civilisation, throwing mankind back 10,000 years.
-This would probably after Worldwide anarchy, and at least one nuclear war.
+In my opinion, if Jim's prediction is true ( the end of this civilisation, throwing mankind back 10,000 years ) , it would probably be after Worldwide anarchy, and at least one nuclear or bio/chemical war.
 I hope he and many others are wrong, but I fear that they may be right.
-However, I don't think most grasp the main issue that James Lovelock wrote, years ago.
-Click on James to read the Guardian article from September 2016.

-BUT, I've now read Jim's later book: "A ROUGH GUIDE TO THE FUTURE", hoping it has better news for us all.
-It does, but I need not change those words above.
-Click on the book for a very brief summary.
-Many "bells rung" for me. e.g. Nothing is certain; 50% of UK power in 1970s was Nuclear; Wasted Windmills; Cities and Bee Colonies; and very much more.
-Sorry - you will need to read the book !
+I read Jim's later book: "A ROUGH GUIDE TO THE FUTURE", hoping it has better news for us all.
+Click on the book, or here for a very brief summary.
+Many "bells rang" for me. e.g. Nothing is certain; 50% of UK power in 1970s was Nuclear; Wasted Windmills; Cities and Bee Colonies; and very much more.

 Man evolved to be the most violent creature on Earth.
 Religion attempted to curb this violence, but has often been used as an excuse for it.
 Vengence fuels killing, be it those of a different family, tribe, race, nationality, or religion.
 Muslims, Catholics, Protestents, and Jews, all worship the same Johovah, God, or Allah.
 Ancient Egyptians persecuted the Jews, causing them to flee across the Nile, to what became Palestine/Israel.
 The Romans were not much better, nailing that Jew to a cross, seeding Christianity, and the Roman Catholic Church.
 Then came the Crusades, with our Richard the Lionheart, in Robin Hood times, when the Muslims became the innocent victims, slaughtered by the Crusaders, backed by the Catholic Church.
 The Christian church split into Catholic and Protestant, another excuse for slaughter, witnessed by English history.
 Similarly, Islam split into Shia and Sunny faiths.
 We British, after the World War 1, seeded the State of Israel, with the Balfour Declaration.
 It suggested that the wandering Jews be given their own homeland, perhaps within Palestine.
 Why kick the Palestinians, out of their land ?
 Why not give the Jews the home counties, of Berkshire and Buckinghamshire in England ?
 Hitler had his reasons to hate Jews.
 The result was the Holocaust, and the greatest slaughter mankind had known.
 After WWII, the Jews were given the state of Israel.
 This was despite the British, as occupiers of Palestine, regarding what became Israel's Government as terrorists.
 The Americans recognised the self-declared state of Israel, due to the Jewish lobby, and memory of the Holocaust.
 I've been an agnostic all my adult life, not an atheist.
 On occasion, I have felt someone is smiling down on us.
 President Obama's historic meeting with Castro was a hopeful sign.
 It would be nice to think that the right information is brought to the attention of everyone, including our leaders.
 Let us at least pause for thought, before doing harm to others.
 Better still if we can do good, not harm.
 Let our conscience be our guide.